Theory of Functional Fascism (TFF)

 The FF-Theory proposes that the occurrence of behavior at a higher ff-level functionally implicates the lower ff-levels, and that a lower ff-level is a functional (biopsychosocial) prerequisite to develop higher levels of subliminal, passive and overt violence.
 Whereas ff-level1 and ff-level2 can occur as a normal expression of voluntary and central processing, or as a result of knowledge-based, conscientious decision making, the forms of violence on fflevel3 and higher either mark a latent fascistic attitude or an expression of helplessness in a situation where universal human rights are not served for everybody and that a single godlike person, or an authority (or an authoritarian group) can arbitrarily decide, whether violence is justified.

-The TFF differentiates the diagnosis of a latent or overt aggressive, violent behavior (fflevel2-5) from an increasing defensive behavior that is caused by functional helplessness.
-Functional helplessness at fflevel1 and higher (as the inability to act freely, self-congruent and peacefully as a consequence of a false dilemma, degenerated intentions, a threat or violence) occurs as the systemic counterpart of functional fascism, i.e. if a person that is under inhumane pressure, extorted, tortured or arbitrarily censored accuses the responsible person or delegate as a perpetrator or as „fascist“, or if for example a person being thrown with stones, is to be saved by means of minimal violent intervention that eliminates the direct threat violently, in case no other possibilities exist to solve the problem peacefully or at a lower level of violence.
+The TFF differentiates the diagnosis of a latent or overt aggressive, violent behavior (fflevel2-5) from an defensive behavior that is caused by functional helplessness.
+Functional helplessness at fflevel1 and higher (as the inability to act freely, self-congruent and peacefully as a consequence of a false dilemma, degenerated intentions, a heavy stressor, threat or violence) occurs as the systemic counterpart of functional fascism, i.e. if a person that is under inhumane pressure, extorted, tortured or arbitrarily censored accuses the responsible person or delegate of a crime, or if for example a person being thrown with stones at, is to be saved by means of minimal violent intervention that eliminates the direct threat defensively, in case no other possibilities exist to solve the problem peacefully or at a lower level of violence.